newrelic/newrelic-fluentd-output/examples/readme.md

 #### 1. Create a `Dockerfile`

 It doesn't take much to get the New Relic Output Plugin into a docker image.
+Here is a good example from Docker on how best to create an image, [LINK](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

 ```yaml
 FROM fluent/fluentd:v1.9.1-1.0